zaibazhar/advanceSCSS/SCSS.md

   background-image: url("/images/help.png");
 }
 ```
 ...and much more.
-Keep in mind, though, that if you need them in your daily styling work you're probably overdoing it.
-Instead, they usually warrant the added complexity when building configurable SCSS modules and other such reusable components.
+Keep in mind, though, that if you need them in your daily styling work you're probably overdoing it a bit.
+Instead, the added complexity is usually justified when building configurable SCSS modules and such.

 The interested reader can check out the [full documentation on control directives](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#control_directives).

-## The list data type
+## 5. The list data type

 As we saw in the previous example, `@each` can iterate over a list.
-Lists are in fact a [fundamental part](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists) of the SCSS language, but a quick demo of their application might be configuring some generated styling:
+Lists are in fact a [fundamental part](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists) of the SCSS language, but a quick demonstration of their usefulness might be configuring some generated styling:
 ```scss
 $buttonConfig: 'save' 50px, 'cancel' 50px, 'help' 100px; // TODO: move to _settings.scss